IshaniAggarwal/Sidebar-Mini-Project/README.md

 This project is a simple sidebar navigation built using HTML and CSS.
 It provides quick access to sections like Gallery, Shortcuts, Exhibits, Events, Store, Contact and Feedback in a visually appealing layout with a background image.

-It is a practice project for learning HTML and CSS styling can be used as a base layout for websites.
+It is a practice project for learning HTML and CSS styling and can be used as a base layout for websites.

 ## Screenshot